-Have you ever been in a place in life where you can’t go back to something you left, and you can’t seem to move forward because of certain circumstances, or because you don’t have direction?
-Like this place where you feel stuck, but also pretty sure you shouldn’t try to move forward with your own ideas and in your own strength because it won’t go well for you.
+Have you ever been in a place in life where you can’t go back to something you left, and you can’t seem to move forward because you don’t have direction?
+Like this place where you feel stuck, but also pretty sure you shouldn’t try to move forward with your own ideas and in your own strength because it won’t go well.

 I’ve been living in that place for years, so I get it.
 It is both frustrating and liberating at the same time.
 Frustrating because we have no control over the circumstances, and liberating because we have no control over the circumstances.

 In the book of Numbers, the new nation of Israel was learning this exact thing.
 They had been delivered from slavery in Egypt, and were waiting for God to show them what to do next.
 They had blown their opportunity to move into the land God had prepared for them because of poor decisions.
 Instead, they were destined for the next 40 years to exist without a permanent home.
 Even in this, God wanted to show them that He was with them and that He could be trusted.

 On the day the Tabernacle was set up the cloud covered it, but from evening until morning the cloud looked like a pillar of fire.
 This was the regular pattern – at night the cloud had the appearance of fire.
 Whenever the cloud lifted, the people would break camp and follow it.
 And wherever the cloud settled, the people of Israel would settle.
 They traveled and camped at the Lord’s command, wherever He told them to go.
 Sometimes the cloud would stay for only a few days, sometimes the cloud stayed overnight and lifted the next morning, but day or night, when the cloud lifted, the people moved on.
 As soon as it lifted, they got up and moved on.
 (Numbers 9:15-23, NLT, condensed)